NeCTAR-RC/ResOsTrainTheTrainer/Booklet/Results.md

 is that Spartan users need to understand the underlying cloud architecture, so they need the cloud knowledge.

-The etherpad didn't work very well.
+The Etherpad didn't work very well.
 Despite having the pre-prepared links, only 5 people out of the 12 bothered to open it and look at it.

 There were a mix of skills in the cloud camp.
 Some were left behind, given the feedback.
+But this wasn't apparent to the instructors.

 The advanced users coped quite well with the material, and didn't seemed bored.

-We did no preperation other than you need to bring a laptop: and everyone was able to log in to the cloud: and install and use putty.
+We did no preparation other than you need to bring a laptop: and everyone was able to log in to the cloud: and install and use putty.
 It did chew up some time, though, which was problematic.
 It was also good having a project to add users with expired personal tenancies
 two: of the twelve, two needed adding for this reason.